How to Monitor Azure Virtual Desktop (AVD) Technology

 10 Questions that a Tool for Monitoring Azure Virtual Desktop Technology Must Answer

-Before you begin your search for an AVD monitoring tool, you must be able to answer these key questions.
+Before you begin your search for tools to monitor AVD, you must be able to answer these key questions.
 Knowing the answer to these performance-related questions will mean that you can troubleshoot problems faster, reducing MTTR, spot problems before they impact end-user experience, and empower your helpdesk.

 These are just some of the many questions that come to mind when tracking the performance of an AVD deployment.